kirillkh/rs_teardown_tree/benchmarks/benchmarks.md

 **Teardown**

-The graphs below are based on the same data as above, except we subtract from each average time the time it takes to refill the data structure.
-This allows to compare the time it takes to tear down the data structure separately from the time it takes to `refill` it.
+The graphs below are based on the same data as above, except we subtract the time it takes to refill the data structure from each mean time.
+This allows to compare the performance of the teardown sequence separately from `refill`.

 ![TeardownTree vs other data structures: teardown in bulks of 10](ds_teardown_10.png?raw=true "teardown/10")